Make Time Summary – Be Social with Time

-We all know we have limited time on earth yet we tend to spend our time on unnecessary stuff whether it could be scrolling on social media or watching Netflix, now to make the most out of, the time you have, the Jake Knapp and John Zeratsky author of Make Time has shared the valuable core ideas on how everyone can manage their time.
-It’s an eye-opening book where you will get to learn about “TIME”.
+We all know we have limited time on earth yet we tend to spend our time on unnecessary stuff whether it’s scrolling on social media or watching Netflix.

 Let me first say thank you for reading this.
 This will be a weekly newsletter, hope you enjoy it.
 Now I will see you every Sunday at 9:00 AM (IST).